SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 Elapsed: 6.503436542s
 ```

-Anyway, I wanted to make this fast to run more simulations so here is a slightly optimized version of the model where we parallelize the simulation.
-Parallelizing is a technique that allows us to run multiple computations simultaneously, which can be useful when we have a large number of simulations to run as in this case!
+Anyway, I wanted to make this fast enough to run more simulations, so here is a slightly optimized version of the model where we parallelize the simulation.
+Parallelizing is a technique that allows us to run multiple computations simultaneously, which can be useful when we have a large number of simulations to run, as in this case!

 ```rust
 impl Simulation for ParModel {